New Player Guide

 Is It Difficult?

-Live roleplaying has rules just like any game, but we've designed the rules of Empire to be as straightforward and simple to learn.
-Experienced players are understanding with new players who are still learning the rules and the setting so don’t be put off if you can’t remember all the details.
+Anyone can live roleplay; enthusiasm is more important than experience.
+If you can pretend to be someone else then you can live roleplay.
+Live roleplaying has rules just like any game, but experienced players are understanding with new players who are still learning the rules and the setting so don’t be put off if you can’t remember all the details.

 Everything you need to know to play Empire, the rules and a complete description of the setting, is available on our wiki.